davidedomini/ScaRLib-report/docs/03-domain/knowledgeCrunching.md

 ## Activity diagram

-Many activity diagrams were also developed during the various interviews.
-These diagrams gave the development team a better understanding of how the end user should interact with the framework.
-Below is an example of the activity diagram developed for the definition of a learning process.
+Activity diagrams gave the development team a better understanding of how the end user should interact with the framework.
+Below is an example of the activity diagram developed for the definition of a learning experiment.

 <div align="center">
 <img src="./imgs/activity-diagram.png" alt="Activity diagram for a learning process" width="100%">